wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="post-training-quantization-vs-quantization-aware-training"></a>
 #### Post-Training Quantization vs Quantization-Aware Training
 * **Post-Training Quantization (PTQ)** is a straightforward and cost-effective method that directly converts the weights of a pre-trained model to lower precision without requiring any additional training.
 It reduces the model's size and improves inference speed.
-* **Quantization-Aware Training (QAT)** introduced by [Jacob et al. 2017](https://arxiv.org/abs/1712.05877)[^ref-qat], allows for training models with lower-precision weights and activations during the forward pass.
+* **Quantization-Aware Training (QAT)** introduced by [Jacob et al., 2017](https://arxiv.org/abs/1712.05877)[^ref-qat], allows for training models with lower-precision weights and activations during the forward pass.
 This reduces memory usage and improves inference speed.
 However, the backward pass, which calculates gradients for weight updates, still uses full precision to maintain accuracy.
 While QAT typically leads to higher quality quantized models compared to post-training quantization (PTQ), it requires a more complex setup.
 Fortunately, mainstream ML platforms like TensorFlow offer support for both QAT and PTQ (e.g. [QAT support in Tensorflow](https://www.tensorflow.org/model_optimization/guide/quantization/training)).

 <!-- TOC --><a name="smoothquant"></a>
 #### SmoothQuant
-**SmoothQuant[^ref-smoothquant]** ([Xiao et al. 2023](https://arxiv.org/abs/2211.10438)) discovered that outliers in activations become more prevalent as the model size grows.
+**SmoothQuant[^ref-smoothquant]** ([Xiao et al., 2023](https://arxiv.org/abs/2211.10438)) discovered that outliers in activations become more prevalent as the model size grows.
 These outliers can significantly degrade quantization performance (illustrated in the figure below), leading to higher quantization errors and potentially impacting the quality of the quantized model.
 In contrast, the weights have fewer outliers and are generally easier to quantize.

 <p align="center">
   <img src="/images/inference-optimization/smoothquant-error-outlier.png" width="400"><br />